Mercator projection: Formulae for distance

-Converting ruler distance on the Mercator map into true (great circle) distance on the sphere is straightforward along the equator but nowhere else.
-One problem is the variation of scale with latitude, and another is that straight lines on the map (rhumb lines), other than the meridians or the equator, do not correspond to great circles.
+Converting ruler distance on the Mercator map into true (great circle) distance on the sphere is straightforward along the equator, but not at other latitudes.
+One problem is the variation of scale with latitude.
+Another problem is that straight lines on the map (rhumb lines), other than the meridians or the equator, do not correspond to great circles.

-The distinction between rhumb (sailing) distance and great circle (true) distance was clearly understood by Mercator.
+The distinction between rhumb (sailing) distance and great circle (true) distance was understood by Mercator.
 (See Legend 12 on the 1569 map.)
-He stressed that the rhumb line distance is an acceptable approximation for true great circle distance for courses of short or moderate distance, particularly at lower latitudes.
-He even quantifies his statement: "When the great circle distances which are to be measured in the vicinity of the equator do not exceed 20 degrees of a great circle, or 15 degrees near Spain and France, or 8 and even 10 degrees in northern parts it is convenient to use rhumb line distances".
+He asserted that the rhumb line distance is an acceptable approximation for true great circle distance for courses of short or moderate distance, particularly at lower latitudes.
+He quantified his statement: "When the great circle distances which are to be measured in the vicinity of the equator do not exceed 20 degrees of a great circle, or 15 degrees near Spain and France, or 8 and even 10 degrees in northern parts it is convenient to use rhumb line distances".

 For a ruler measurement of a short line, with midpoint at latitude φ, where the scale factor is k = sec φ = 1/cos φ: